tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 -----------
 #### How do I debug a text-ad that is being hidden, but not collected?

 In this case, we need to first determine whether we have a filter for this type of text-ad (these filters are in /src/js/adn/textads.js).
 If not, we may or may not want to add a filter, depending on how popular a site the text Ads are found on, so simply mark the ticket with this question.
-If we do, then we need to debug why it is not working correctly. (pending)
+If we do, then we need to debug why it is not working correctly.
+To see debugging messages from textads.js, please activate debugging mode in settings page then open the console from the page in question.
+From the debugging messages, you should be able to see which text ad handler is in use and where the parsing has failed(title, site or text of the text-ad).

 -----------
 #### How do I test/verify functionality of a commit?